isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 * Issue a diagnostic for using `va_list`, `va_start`, or `va_arg`.
 * Issue a diagnostic for passing an argument to a vararg parameter of a function that does not offer an overload for a more specific type in the position of the vararg.
-To fix: Use a different function, or `[[suppress(types)]]`.
+To fix: Use a different function, or `[[suppress("type")]]`.

 ### <a name="F-nesting"></a>F.56: Avoid unnecessary condition nesting